shindozk/Suwaku/README.md

 ## 🎵 Introduction

 **Yukufy** is a Node.js library designed to simplify the integration of music playback features into your Discord.js v14 bot.
-It provides a clean API for searching and streaming music from various sources (like Spotify and SoundCloud via YouTube), managing queues, controlling playback, and handling events seamlessly.
+It provides a clean API for searching and streaming music from various sources (like Spotify and SoundCloud), managing queues, controlling playback, and handling events seamlessly.

-This library uses `@discordjs/voice` for audio management and relies on an external streaming solution (defined in `Stream.js`) to fetch audio data.
-The default implementation might use APIs or direct streaming libraries.

 <hr style="border: 1px solid #e0e0e0; margin: 30px 0">

 ## 🌟 Features

-* **Multi-source Search:** Find tracks on Spotify and SoundCloud (playback often utilizes YouTube).
+* **Multi-source Search:** Find tracks on Spotify and SoundCloud.
 * **Robust Queue Management:** Add, remove, move, shuffle, clear, and view the track queue.
 * **Playback Controls:** Play, pause, resume, stop, skip, loop (track/queue/off), set volume.
 * **Track Information:** Get details about the currently playing track, including progress.